jab5569/career_data_science/projects/bid_optimization/README.md

 Once the new code, data architecture and bidding API integrations were complete we ran the COE on a lone campaign.
 To ensure there was no false positive bias, the CM's ran the campaign manually for the first two weeks followed by the COE on it for the remaining two.
 At the end of that campaign I performed the analysis which showed convincingly that the COE was 25% more efficient than the human!
 I delivered the findings in a Tableau dashboard.

 As time went on and we became more confident in the COE's results, we refined the benefits not only to the company (reduced costs), we likewise started conveying the benefits to our customers.
-Not only did the COE provide cost efficiencies, through subsequent analysis it became clear that increased other metrics important to our customers.
-See below just one example of View Rate (VR) being improved.
+Not only did the COE provide cost efficiencies, through subsequent analysis it became clear that it increased other metrics important to our customers.
+While we've added many more features since the initial version, fast forwarding to now and we are supporting over 1500 simultaneous campaigns.
+The following, non-sensitive, slide shows the benefits of Performability: it achieves optimal pacing while at the same time maximizing customers’ KPI goals.

 <p align="center">
   <img src="images/COE-VR.png">